Himly1/GPT3-plus/README.md

 # Useage
 ## How do I add new context?
-> it simple you need to create a txt file called "context.txt" at your project root folder, then you can add whatever you want.
+> its simple you need to create a txt file called "context.txt" at your project root folder, then you can add whatever you want.

 ## Do I need to care about the conversations?
 > No, you dont need to, because the conversations is handled by the package itslef.